CorfuDB/CorfuDB/docs/failure-detector/failure-detector.md

  - Build a ClusterGraph based on aggregated ClusterState (the cluster state built on poll report stage):
    - find a failure in the cluster graph (if exists).
    - get a `Decision maker` - the node which can add a node to the unresponsive list.
 The decision maker node in the cluster:
-     1. has highest number of successful connections in the cluster (there could be more than one decision maker in a cluster).
+     1. has the highest number of successful connections in the cluster (there could be more than one decision maker in a cluster).
-     2. has lowest node name in the cluster.
-For instance: [a, b, c] - `a` has lowest name, `c` has highest name.
+     2. has the lowest node name in the cluster.
+For instance: [a, b, c] - `a` has the lowest name, `c` has the highest name.
    - choose a failed node:
-     1. the node has lowest number of successful connections.
+     1. the node has the lowest number of successful connections.
-     2. the node has highest node name in the cluster.
+     2. the node has the highest node name in the cluster.
    - if local node is a decision maker then the node adds the failed node in the unresponsive list.

 In the example:
  - node `a` is a decision maker, it has 3 successful connections
- - node `c` is a failed node, it has same number of successful connections like node `b` but is has higher node name.
+ - node `c` is a failed node, it has the same number of successful connections like node `b` but is has higher node name.
  - node `a` will add node `c` to the unresponsive list.

 ### Implementation

-**Remote Monitoring Service** comprises of monitoring, failure handling and healing.
+**Remote Monitoring Service** comprises monitoring, failure handling and healing.
 This service is responsible for heartbeat and aggregating the cluster view.
 This is updated in the shared context with the management server which serves the heartbeat responses.
 The failure detector updates the unreachable nodes in the layout.